John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

 Each spawning area within the list has the areas points (AreasPts) from the VAST grid and the estimated polygon that surrounds that area (Boundary).

 The code that plots these areas in various ways starts around line 411 of 'Petrale Spatial Results Top 20, in at Least 40% Years Dpth Rst.R'.
-A snippet of code that plots those areas in a simple way is:
+For convenience, a snippet of code that plots those areas in a simple way is given below:

      load('Petrale AreaGroupsShare 11 Jan 2018.RData')